ClementNerma/NightOS/docs/specs/services/integration/desktop-environments.md

 **Errors:**

-- `0x20`: Invalid list of elements to create/update provided
-- `0x30`: Client is not allowed to create/update a window
-- `0x31`: Failed to create/update the window
-- `0x40`: Title must be provided
-- `0x42`: Title cannot be empty
-- `0x43`: Title is not a valid UTF-8 string
-- `0x44`: Unspecified error with the title
-- `0x50`: Custom buttons provided but it is not customizable
-- `0x51`: Too many custom buttons were provided
-- `0x52`: A custom button's label is not a valid UTF-8 string
-- `0x53`: A custom button's label cannot be empty
-- `0x54`: Custom button's icon provided but it is not customizable
-- `0x55`: Invalid custom button's icon buffer
-- `0x56`: A custom button's icon is too small
-- `0x57`: A custom button's icon is too large
-- `0x58`: Unspecified error with a custom button's icon
-- `0x59`: Unspecified error with a custom button's label
-- `0x5A`: Custom button's color provided but it is not customizable
-- `0x5B`: Custom button's color uses transparency but it is not customizable
-- `0x5C`: Duplicate custom button's callback code
-- `0x60`: Custom icon provided but it is not customizable
-- `0x61`: Invalid custom icon buffer
-- `0x62`: Custom icon is too small
-- `0x63`: Custom icon is too large
-- `0x64`: Unspecified error with the provided custom icon
-- `0x70`: Window's width provided but it is not customizable
-- `0x71`: Window's width is too small
-- `0x72`: Window's width is too large
-- `0x73`: Window's height provided but it is not customizable
-- `0x74`: Window's height is too small
-- `0x75`: Window's height is too large
-- `0x76`: Window's X coordinate provided but it is not customizable
-- `0x77`: Window's X coordinate is too small
-- `0x78`: Window's X coordinate is too large
-- `0x79`: Forbidden window's X coordinate
-- `0x7A`: Window's Y coordinate provided but it is not customizable
-- `0x7B`: Window's Y coordinate is too small
-- `0x7C`: Window's Y coordinate is too large
-- `0x7D`: Forbidden window's Y coordinate
-- `0x7E`: Invalid window's width/height ratio
-- `0x7F`: Invalid window's X/Y coordinates couple
-- `0x80`: Active attribute provided but it is not customizable
-- `0x81`: Invalid active attribute provided
-- `0x82`: Cannot apply the custom active attribute for unspecified reasons
-- `0x83`: Interactive attribute provided but it is not customizable
-- `0x84`: Invalid interactive attribute provided
-- `0x85`: Cannot apply the custom interactive attribute for unspecified reasons
-- `0x86`: Display layer provided but it is not customizable
-- `0x87`: Display layer is too low
-- `0x88`: Display layer is too high
-- `0x89`: Forbidden display layer
-- `0x8A`: Display state provided but it is not customizable
-- `0x8B`: Invalid display state provided
-- `0x8C`: Cannot set this specific display state
-- `0x90`: Provided custom elements but this DE does not have any custom one
-- `0xA0` to `0xBF`: Errors for custom elements
-- `0xD0` to `0xEF`: Desktop environment-dependant errors

-### `0x11` UPDATE_WINDOW
+- `0x1000`: Invalid list of elements to create/update provided
+- `0x1010`: Title must be provided
+- `0x1011`: Title cannot be empty
+- `0x1012`: Title is not a valid UTF-8 string
+- `0x1013`: Unspecified error with the title
+- `0x1020`: Custom buttons provided but it is not customizable
+- `0x1021`: Too many custom buttons were provided
+- `0x1022`: A custom button's label is not a valid UTF-8 string
+- `0x1023`: A custom button's label cannot be empty
+- `0x1024`: Custom button's icon provided but it is not customizable
+- `0x1025`: Invalid custom button's icon buffer
+- `0x1026`: A custom button's icon is too small
+- `0x1027`: A custom button's icon is too large
+- `0x1028`: Unspecified error with a custom button's icon
+- `0x1029`: Unspecified error with a custom button's label
+- `0x102A`: Custom button's color provided but it is not customizable
+- `0x102B`: Custom button's color uses transparency but it is not customizable
+- `0x102C`: Duplicate custom button's callback code
+- `0x1030`: Custom icon provided but it is not customizable
+- `0x1031`: Invalid custom icon buffer
+- `0x1032`: Custom icon is too small
+- `0x1033`: Custom icon is too large
+- `0x1034`: Unspecified error with the provided custom icon
+- `0x1040`: Window's width provided but it is not customizable
+- `0x1041`: Window's width is too small
+- `0x1042`: Window's width is too large
+- `0x1043`: Window's height provided but it is not customizable
+- `0x1044`: Window's height is too small
+- `0x1045`: Window's height is too large
+- `0x1046`: Window's X coordinate provided but it is not customizable
+- `0x1047`: Window's X coordinate is too small
+- `0x1048`: Window's X coordinate is too large
+- `0x1049`: Forbidden window's X coordinate
+- `0x104A`: Window's Y coordinate provided but it is not customizable
+- `0x104B`: Window's Y coordinate is too small
+- `0x104C`: Window's Y coordinate is too large
+- `0x104D`: Forbidden window's Y coordinate
+- `0x104E`: Invalid window's width/height ratio
+- `0x104F`: Invalid window's X/Y coordinates couple
+- `0x1050`: Active attribute provided but it is not customizable
+- `0x1051`: Invalid active attribute provided
+- `0x1052`: Cannot apply the custom active attribute for unspecified reasons
+- `0x1053`: Interactive attribute provided but it is not customizable
+- `0x1054`: Invalid interactive attribute provided
+- `0x1055`: Cannot apply the custom interactive attribute for unspecified reasons
+- `0x1056`: Display layer provided but it is not customizable
+- `0x1057`: Display layer is too low
+- `0x1058`: Display layer is too high
+- `0x1059`: Forbidden display layer
+- `0x105A`: Display state provided but it is not customizable
+- `0x105B`: Invalid display state provided
+- `0x105C`: Cannot set this specific display state
+- `0x1060`: Provided custom elements but this DE does not have any custom one
+- `0x1100` to `0x11FF`: Errors for custom elements
+- `0x3000`: Client is not allowed to create/update a window
+- `0x3100` to `0x31FF`: Errors for custom elements
+- `0x3200` to `0x32FF`: Desktop environment-dependant errors
+- `0x4000`: Failed to create/update the window
+- `0x4100` to `0x41FF`: Errors for custom elements
+- `0x4200` to `0x42FF`: Desktop environment-dependant errors

+### `0x1001` UPDATE_WINDOW

 Update an existing window.